Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 A quick read through this post might save you from spending extra money on a new AC unit for your RV.

 Can RV AC Be Recharged?
 Yes, absolutely.
 Expect to pay around $300 – $600 for it to be done professionally.
-I wouldn’t recommend attempting to do it yourself as you need specialist equipment and it can be hazardous.
+I wouldn’t recommend attempting it yourself as you need specialist equipment, which can be hazardous.

 Why is my RV AC Not Working?

-You can’t really fix your RV air conditioner if you don’t know its cause.
+You can’t fix your RV air conditioner if you don’t know its cause.

-So, let’s look at some of the main reasons why RV ACs break down.
+So, let’s look at some of the main reasons RV ACs break down.

 Dirty Filter

-This might come off as a surprise, but something as simple as a dirty filter can prevent your AC from working properly.
+This might surprise you, but something as simple as a dirty filter can prevent your AC from working correctly.

-While on the road, if you notice your AC isn’t cooling the RV like it usually does, you might want to look at the filter.
+While on the road, if your AC isn’t cooling the RV like it usually does, you might want to look at the filter.

 As your RV travels through various locations, dirt and debris accumulate on the AC filter.
 Not only will this impact the performance of your AC, but it is also harmful to your health as harmful germs spread through the air.

-Moreover, a dirty air filter can block airflow and cause freezing up (more on this below).
+Moreover, a dirty air filter can block airflow and cause freezing up (below).

-The solution to this problem is really simple.
+The solution to this problem is straightforward.
 All you need to do is clean your AC filter regularly.
-I’d recommend you should make a cleaning routine to avoid running into unnecessary AC troubles.
+I recommend you make a cleaning routine to avoid running into unnecessary AC troubles.

 Freezing Up

-One would assume that an AC freezing up is normal.
-I mean, ACs are expected to produce cold air, right?
+One would assume that an AC freezing up is standard.
+I mean, ACs are expected to produce cold air.

 Nope, if your AC is freezing up, it’s a sign that something is wrong.

-To understand what ‘Freezing up’ is, you’ll need to know a little about how an AC works.
+To understand what ‘Freezing up’ is, you must know a little about how an AC works.

 For your air conditioner to produce cool air, it needs a coil full of cold refrigerant.
 Your AC requires warm air to blow across the coils to keep them warm.
-As the refrigerant is extremely cold, without this warm air the coils freeze up.
+As the refrigerant is extremely cold, the coils freeze without this warm air.

 Blockage in airflow and pressure are the main reasons why the inside of your AC might resemble an ice box.